 With so much information at our fingertips it can be overwhelming to figure out which lifestyle changes would have the most positive impact on our planet and health.
-We wanted to highlight a few simple, attainable changes that you can make in your household today!
+As a sustainable interior design firm, we wanted to highlight a few simple, attainable changes that you can make in your household today!

 1. Switch to Reusable Snack Bags.

 We produce roughly 300 million tons of plastic each year and half of it is disposable!
 World-wide only 10-13% of plastic items are recycled.
 Ziploc bags are a popular and convenient way to store food, but they have a significant impact on the environment.
 Plastic bags take hundreds of years to decompose and can harm wildlife when they end up in oceans and other ecosystems.
 Fortunately, reusable ziplock bags are a sustainable and eco-friendly alternative to disposable plastic bags.
 Here are some benefits of switching to reusable ziplock bags.